HarshXTrisha/locus_kaizen/locus-optimization-guide.md

 4. **Optimize database** - Implement batch operations and indexing
 5. **Test thoroughly** - Run load tests after each phase

-Your Locus personal portal has excellent potential for optimization!
+Your QuestAI personal portal has excellent potential for optimization!
 These improvements will transform it into a high-performance, scalable platform that can handle hundreds of concurrent users with excellent response times. 🚀